New Seahawk Greg Olsen says he’s coming to Seattle to win ‘and perform at a high level’

 Olsen, who played the last nine seasons with the Carolina Panthers, said he at least can get away some to handle his Seahawks business.

 “I have an office space that we run our foundation (which focuses in part on helping children with congenital heart disease) and some outside football stuff out of, and it’s just a nice place for me to go,” he said.
 “I’m the only one here, and I can really dive in.
 It’s quiet.
 I have room.
 I can spread myself out, and it’s just a really good place for me to dive in without kids and dogs.
 I’ve got three young kids.
-I’ve got dogs barking, as I’m sure you guys do, too. ”
+I’ve got dogs barking, as I’m sure you guys do, too.”

-And Olsen has found the positive in the uniqueness of this offseason, saying that the lack of other distractions has meant he’s had “as good a training offseason as I’ve had” in his NFL career.
+And Olsen has found the positive in the uniqueness of this offseason, saying the lack of other distractions has meant he’s had “as good a training offseason as I’ve had” in his NFL career.

 Olsen, who turned 35 in March, signed a one-year deal with Seattle that has a max value of $7 million and $5.5 million guaranteed.
 That marked the biggest contract Seattle gave to an outside free agent this offseason, and his cap number of $6.9 million for the 2020 season is the seventh-highest on the team.

-All of which means the Seahawks didn’t sign Olsen just to be a locker room mentor to younger players.
+All of which means the Seahawks didn’t sign Olsen just to be a locker-room mentor to younger players.
 Instead, the Seahawks are hoping he can produce in the same manner as he has much of a career that sees him currently ranked 84th in NFL history in receiving yards with 8,444.

-Olsen battled injuries in the 2017 and 2018 season but came back last year to play 14 games, missing two in December due to a concussion (including Seattle’s win over the Panthers on Dec.
-15) but returning to play the final two games and finishing with 52 receptions for 597 yards and an average of 11.5 yards per catch right in line with his career average of 11.8.
+Olsen battled injuries in the 2017 and 2018 seasons but came back last year to play 14 games, missing two in December due to a concussion (including Seattle’s win over the Panthers on Dec.
+15) but returning to play the final two games and finishing with 52 receptions for 597 yards and an average of 11.5 yards per catch — right in line with his career average of 11.8.

 Because Olsen was released by the Panthers on Feb.
 3 before coronavirus-related travel restrictions kicked in, the Seahawks were able to check Olsen out physically and are confident he’ll be healthy.
-Seattle signed him hoping that if need be, he can serve as a buffer if Will Dissly needs some time to get back in the groove after he suffered an Achilles injury last October, but more optimistically hoping that from the outset he can team with Dissly to give Seattle what it thinks could be one of the best 1-2 tight end combos in the league.
+Seattle signed him hoping that, if need be, he can serve as a buffer if Will Dissly needs some time to get back in the groove after he suffered an Achilles injury last October, but more optimistically hoping that from the outset he can team with Dissly to give Seattle what it thinks could be one of the best 1-2 tight-end combos in the league.

 Olsen also had offers from Buffalo and Washington, each places where coaches he had worked with previously are now employed.
 He also could have just gone into TV work, having already done some game analysis, including for the short-lived XFL earlier this year.

-But he said he was drawn to the culture the Seahawks have created under Pete Carroll, as well as the chance to play with Russell Wilson, and maybe more than anything, a chance to still win a Super Bowl ring — he played in one with Carolina following the 2015 season when the Panthers lost to the Broncos.
+But he said he was drawn to the culture the Seahawks have created under Pete Carroll, as well as the chance to play with Russell Wilson and, maybe more than anything, a chance to still win a Super Bowl ring.
+He played in one with Carolina following the 2015 season, when the Panthers lost to the Broncos in the title game.

-Olsen said he’s happy to mentor the younger tight ends — Seattle has eight players listed as tight ends on its roster.

-But he said he intends to be the same player he always has been
+Olsen said he’s happy to mentor the younger tight ends.
+Seattle has eight players listed as tight ends on its roster.
+But he said he intends to be the same player he always has been,

-“I’m not just doing this to collect the paycheck and just extend my career,” he said.
-“I’ve done all that I’m looking to go somewhere and win and perform at a high level, and contribute.
+“I’m not just doing this to collect the paycheck and just extend my career,” he said. “… I’m looking to go somewhere and win and perform at a high level, and contribute.
 And I’m not looking to ruin the (end of my career) by just being a shell of myself in year 14.
-If I thought that was the case I would have retired.’’
+If I thought that was the case, I would have retired.’’

 As for next year, he said he’ll worry about that then, saying his focus is solely on the 2020 season, admitting that at this stage of his career it’s always a year-to-year proposition.